MahmoudKhaled98/ANOVA-Analysis-of-Marketing-Campaigns/README.md

 Verifying that the normality assumption is upheld for the model after the transformation.

-- The residuals almost form a 'bell shape,' indicating they are normally distributed.
+- The residuals almost form a 'bell shape', indicating they are normally distributed.

 **Constant Variance (Homoscedasticity) Assumption**